No longer so secret, Swiss banks look to expand after purge

 Following the financial crisis, cash-strapped governments chased accounts hidden at banks in Zurich, Geneva and Ticino where wealthy Europeans had taken advantage of Switzerland's famous bank secrecy rules.

-Stunned by arrests of high-profile clients for tax evasion, large numbers of European citizens have joined voluntary disclosure program and pulled cash from Swiss banks to pay penalties and clear back taxes.
+Stunned by arrests of high-profile clients for tax evasion, large numbers of European citizens have joined voluntary disclosure programmes and pulled cash from Swiss banks to pay penalties and clear back taxes.

 In the first three months of 2015, the Zurich-based bank reported its steepest quarterly net percentage rise in European assets in over three years.
 That has helped to justify the bank's decision to refocus on wealth management and slim down its investment bank.